zukunft/zukunft.com/docs/llm_coding.md

 A short symbol can be the alias of more than one phrase on purpose.
 For example `m` is the symbol for the SI unit `metre` (in `units.json`) and at the same time the abbreviation for `million` (in `scaling.json`).
 This is **by design**: the context — the other phrases in the value's group — disambiguates which meaning applies.
 Do not "fix" such overlaps by forcing the symbol to be unique or by renaming one side; only flag a genuine, unintended collision (e.g. a formula name equal to a triple name).

+### Disambiguate an ambiguous word with qualifier triples

+When a single word can mean more than one thing, the word stays **defined once**, and each distinct meaning is made unique by a **qualifier triple** — never by duplicating or renaming the word.
+The bare word is then only the shared label; the data always references the unambiguous triple, not the word.

+Take `second`, which can be a time unit or a ranking number:

+1. Define the word `second` **once**, with a description that states it has several usages (e.g. *"used both as the SI time unit and as the ranking number; reference the qualifier triple, not this word"*).
+2. Create one triple per meaning: `second (time unit)` and `second (ranking number)`.
+The disambiguation is expressed with the verb **`must be one of`** (a new verb for exactly this purpose), so each meaning `must be one of` the readings of `second`.
+3. In all data (import JSON, values, formulas, links) reference **only the triples**, never the bare word `second`, so the meaning is always unambiguous.

+This is the word-level counterpart of the intentional symbol ambiguity above: a symbol may *alias* several phrases on purpose, but an ambiguous *word* is resolved by pinning each meaning to its own qualifier triple.

+#### Display rule: show the original word, put the qualifier in the tooltip

+Although the data references the qualifier triple, the user should still see the short, familiar word.
+So when a qualifier triple is shown on a page or a page section, render **only the original word** and move the qualifier into the tooltip:

+- **Right**: `second (time unit)` is displayed as `second`, and the `time unit` qualifier appears only inside the mouse-over tooltip (e.g. as part of the title text).
+- **Wrong**: printing the full triple name `second (time unit)` inline on the page.

+This keeps pages readable while the underlying reference stays unambiguous; the qualifier is recoverable on hover for the user who needs it.

 ### A triple's `from`/`verb`/`to` combination must be unique within an import

 Within the same import JSON a triple is identified by its `from` + `verb` + `to` combination, so that same combination must not be reused for two triples with **different names or meanings** — the duplicate key leads to an ambiguous id assignment during import (the same triple cannot resolve to two names).